With our international partners we work on collaborative projects, events, and publications.

 A selection of some of our most important past events.

 April 2019 - Launch workshop of the Arabic version of the ISS Security Guidelines for Fieldwork Research.
-A panel discussion on 'Field work on the ground: supporting local researchers', with Dorothea Hilhorst and Rodrigo Mena as speakers, will be held in London alongside the presentation of ISS 'Security Guidelines for fieldwork research'.
+A panel discussion on 'Field work on the ground: supporting local researchers', with Dorothea Hilhorst and Rodrigo Mena as speakers, was held in London alongside the presentation of ISS 'Security Guidelines for fieldwork research'.

 January 2019 - Thea Hilhorst gave a keynote lecture at the Fourth World Conference on Disaster Management taking place in Mumbai, India.